Beyond Hawking evaporation of black holes formed by dark matter in compact stars: Results

 \section{Results}

 In Fig.~\ref{fig:limits} we show our limits for spin-0 (left panel) and spin-1/2 (right panel) dark matter in the plane of spin-independent nucleon scattering cross section and dark matter mass.
 In the top x-axis we mark the initial mass of the black hole corresponding to the $m_\chi$ in the bottom x-axis, as obtained from Eqs.~\eqref{eq:Mselfgrav} and \eqref{eq:MChandra}.
 The shaded regions are excluded by the continued existence of PSR~J0437$-$4715.
-We also show limits from a recent search at the underground experiment LZ ~\cite{LZCollaboration:2024lux}, which are orders of magnitude weaker than our limits in the relevant mass range.
-This is because our neutron star provides much larger target exposure to incident dark matter flux.
+We also show limits from a recent search at the underground experiment LZ~\cite{LZCollaboration:2024lux}.
+Also shown are ``neutrino fog" cross sections~\cite{OHare:2021utq} below which dark matter direct detection is expected to be challenging due to an irreducible background from atmospheric neutrinos.
+These limits are orders of magnitude weaker than our limits in the relevant mass range.
+This is simply because celestial objects, such as, neutron stars provide significantly larger target exposure to the incident dark matter flux.
+We note here, though, that direct detection limits are agnostic to the annihilation properties of dark matter, whereas we require negligible annihilations for black hole formation.

 The mass of the nascent black hole scales as $M_{\rm BH} \propto m^{-3/2}_{\chi}$ for spin-0 and $M_{\rm BH} \propto m^{-2}_{\chi}$ for spin-1/2 dark matter (Eqs.~\eqref{eq:Mselfgrav} and \eqref{eq:MChandra}).
 This implies, from Eqs.~\eqref{eq:BHevolution} and \eqref{eq:Hawkrate}, that as $m_\chi$ increases the black hole would require a longer time to consume the host star, and that Hawking evaporation becomes faster.
 These two effects ensure that above some $m_\chi$ the neutron star does not transmute into a black hole.
 For the survival of PSR~J0437$-$4715, requiring that the black hole's timescale to consume the neutron star be larger than the age of the neutron star, and that the Hawking evaporation timescale be smaller than the same, sets the following limits for spin-0 dark matter: